-You see, I am a real foodie.
-As a real foodie, I use copious amounts of coconut oil when I cook and bake.
-Coconut oil is pretty amazing stuff and it wasn't until after I began my journey towards living a real foods lifestyle that I discovered just how multi-functional coconut oil really is.
+Coconut oil is pretty amazing stuff and it wasn't until after I began my journey towards living a natural lifestyle that I discovered just how multi-functional coconut oil really is.

-I recently posted 333 Uses for Coconut Oil on my blog.
-If you are interested in reading more about this godsend then please go check out that post.
-In the meantime, let me tell you how coconut oil will save your cracked and bleeding nipples (from your Dyson vacuum baby, not your overzealous husband) and how it can make intimacy (with yourself or others) more comfortable.
+Let me tell you… coconut oil will save your cracked and bleeding nipples (from your Dyson vacuum baby, not your overzealous husband).
+It can make intimacy (with yourself or others) more comfortable.
 If you have had a baby you know that things don't exactly grease up the way they used to.
-Shoot – if you are over 30 you know that things don't grease up the way they used to.
+Shoot – if you are over 40 you know that things don't grease up the way they used to.

 Here is a quick coconut oil introduction for those of you not yet familiar with this multifaceted product.